A3831/A3831/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=A3831&layout=compact)

-Here are some ideas to get you started:
+### About Me

-- 🔭 I’m currently working on several offline game exploits
+- 🔭 Currently working on small offline game projects and experiments
-- 🌱 I’m currently learning C++ and reverse engineering
+- 🌱 Learning **C++** and **reverse engineering**
-- 👯 I’m looking to collaborate on any project if you show good experience
+- 👯 Open to collaborating on interesting projects with experienced developers
-- 🤔 I’m looking for help with exploit creation
+- 🤔 Always looking to learn more about low-level programming
-- 📫 You can reach me on Discord and my username is "angeleslover."
+- 📫 Reach me on Discord: **angeleslover.**